 Advantage® works by binding to the insect’s nicotinyl receptor sites on the postsynaptic neuron.
 This causes impairment of the nervous system and death to the insect.
 Thanks to this new chemistry, Advantage® begins working almost immediately, killing 98-100% of existing fleas on cats and dogs in just twenty-four hours.
 Since Advantage® works on contact, fleas don’t have to bite the pet in order for it to work – which is perfect for pets with flea allergy dermatis.
 Advantage® comes in a topical solution easily applied on the back of the neck on cats and between the shoulder blades on dogs.
 Once applied, Advantage® spreads naturally on the skin surface at the hair root level, aided by body movement, providing whole body coverage.
 More than 90% efficacy is observed at twelve hours, and full efficacy is attained within twenty-four hours.

-Selamectin is a topical insecticide used for the treatment and prevention of fleas, ear mites, some internal parasites, and some types of mites and ticks; and the prevention of heartworm disease.
+Revolution® (Selamectin) is a topical insecticide used for the treatment and prevention of fleas, ear mites, some internal parasites, and some types of mites and ticks; and the prevention of heartworm disease.
 Over 98% of fleas on the pet are killed within 36 hours of application.
-Once in contact with Revolution, fleas will not lay viable eggs.
+Once in contact with Revolution®, fleas will not lay viable eggs.
 Selamectin kills parasites by blocking nerve signal transmissions.
-Revolution enters the bloodstream through the skin.
+Revolution® enters the bloodstream through the skin.
 It then stays in the bloodstream protecting against heartworm disease, passes into the gastrointestinal tract where it can kill certain intestinal parasites, and passes into the sebaceous glands and then onto the hair and skin providing protection against fleas and certain mites and ticks.
-Revolution® is safe in dogs and cats from 6 weeks of age, it can be used in breeding, pregnant and nursing dogs and is safe in collies.
+Revolution® is safe in dogs and cats from 6 weeks of age and can be used in breeding, pregnant and nursing dogs and is safe in collies.

-Sentinel® is a monthly oral medication for the prevention of heartworm and control of fleas.
-Sentinel® contains milbemycin and lufenuron..
+SENTINEL® (Lufenuron) is a monthly oral medication for the prevention of heartworm and control of fleas.
+Sentinel® contains milbemycin and lufenuron.
 Milbemycin interferes with invertebrate neurotransmission eliminating the tissue stage of the heartworm larvae and Lufenuron, an insect growth inhibitor, which breaks the flea life cycle by inhibiting egg development.
-Is safe for use in dogs and puppies over 4 weeks of age weighing more than 2 pounds and is safe to use in pregnant and nursing dogs.
+Sentinel® is safe for use in dogs and puppies over 4 weeks of age weighing more than 2 pounds and is safe to use in pregnant and nursing dogs.